mbabeykoon/mbabeykoon/README.md

-## I'm a Husband, Father, Student, and Teacher!!
+## I'm a  Student,Teacher,Physicist, and  Researcher!!

 - 🌱 I’m currently learning everything
 - 👀 I’m interested in exploring patterns in data